MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ## The Correlation-Context Field

 The Correlation context is straightforward if the value does not end with whitespace or contain newlines or commas.
-We will need a standard for escaping these characters if we wish to support arbitrary values.
+We need a standard for escaping these characters if we wish to support arbitrary values.

 The suggestion is to use \ as an escape character like what is used in java/c# including the \uXXXX